-International trade has initially exploded, rising 25 times since 1950, much faster than per capita income.
-Even if the Doha Round cannot be resuscitated, we can expect trade to continue to grow - if at somewhat lower rates - since it is generally recognized to represent a positive sum game - even if the gains are not equitably distributed as between North and South.
-The arrivals of foreign capital, shifting from ODA in the immediate post-war era to private flows, can also be expected to continue to expand - and the same can be said of the transfer of technology, even though traderelated property rights issues do still need to be sorted out.
+International trade has exploded since 1950, rising twenty-five fold, much faster than per capita income.
+Even if the Doha Round cannot be resuscitated, we can expect trade to continue to grow-if at somewhat lower rates-since it is generally recognized to represent a positive sum game even if the gains are not equitably distributed, as between north and south.
+The arrival of foreign capital, shifting from ODA in the immediate postwar era to private flows, can also be expected to continue to expand.
+The same can be said of the transfer of technology, even though trade-related property rights issues do still need to be sorted out.

-The most obvious policy conclusion, but also the most difficult to implement, would, of course, be for the D countries to lower their barriers to migration, especially those curbing the unskilled labor variety.
-When domestic producers and labor unions in the so-called sunset industries feel threatened by a combination of technology change, competitive imports and the arrival of migrant workers, it is usually the latter, more visible and threatening, which is likely to bear the brunt of restrictive actions.
-While, as already mentioned, politics here is usually in a good position to trump rationality, just as with respect to the traditional emphasis on reciprocity in trade liberalization negotiations, nowhere else is the problem as pronounced as in the realm of international migration.
-The resistance is usually more modest with reference to the flow of skilled immigrants since they can be defended as likely to be net helpful to the local economy.
-Even as the pressures mount to accept more immigrants, whether for reasons of demographics, business interests, entrepreneurial renewal, or job characteristics, most rich D countries, e.g. Japan and the U.S., prefer to close one eye to illegal immigration rather than to lower official barriers.
-This holds generally in spite of the serious humanitarian and rule-of-law related side-effects.
+The most obvious policy conclusion, but also the most difficult to implement, would be for the D countries to lower their barriers to migration, especially those curbing the unskilled labor variety.
+When domestic producers and labor unions in the so-called sunset industries feel threatened by a combination of technology change, competitive imports, and the arrival of migrant workers, it is usually the last-more visible and threatening-that is likely to bear the brunt of restrictive actions.
+While politics here is usually in a good position to trump rationality-just as it is with the traditional emphasis on reciprocity in trade liberalization negotiations-nowhere else is the problem as pronounced as in the realm of international migration.
+The resistance is usually more modest to the flow of skilled immigrants because they can be defended as net helpful to the local economy.
+Even as pressures mount to accept more immigrants, whether for demographics, business interests, entrepreneurial renewal, or job characteristics, most rich D countries, including Japan and the U.S., prefer to close one eye to illegal immigration rather than lower official barriers.
+This holds generally in spite of the serious humanitarian and rule-of-law-related side effects.
 The recently passed U.S. immigration legislation, focused on penalties and border fences, can be seen as a response to this general attitude.

 Multilateral negotiations to reduce migration barriers have never been tried.
-Given the convergence of issues relating to trade and immigration, such a function might sensibly be lodged in the WTO.
-With services now included in WTO negotiations this would represent a rational extension - especially when migration is increasingly perceived as of potential benefit to both rich and poor countries.
-Though there are legitimate worries about the further overloading of that body, this would appear to be a better option than working with the toothless International Organization for Migration - or creating yet another new look-alike institution.
+Given the convergence of issues relating to trade and immigration, such a function might sensibly be lodged in the World Trade Organization.
+With services now included in WTO negotiations, this would represent a rational extension especially when migration is increasingly perceived as a potential benefit to both rich and poor countries.
+Though there are legitimate worries about further overloading that body, this would appear to be a better option than working with the toothless International Organization for Migration-or creating yet another new look-alike institution.

-Secondly, as the 2005 report of the UN's Global Commission on National Immigration emphasized, member countries' "best practice" related to guest worker arrangements could be generalized.
-For example, it recommended multilateral consideration of a South Korean program forcing temporary migrants to deposit a proportion of their earnings in a special savings account which is forfeited if "temporary" threatens to become "permanent."
+A second policy option, emphasized in the 2005 report of the United Nations Global Commission on National Immigration, would be to generalize member countries' "best practice" related to guest worker arrangements.
+For example, it recommended multilateral consideration of a South Korean program forcing temporary migrants to deposit a proportion of their earnings in a special savings account that is forfeited if "temporary" threatens to become "permanent."